Magento 2.3 mysqldump done right

 1 minute read

-Magento 2.3 introduced a view table which causes issues with import of mysql dump.
-It’s part of the new Magento 2 Multi Source Inventory feature.
+Magento 2.3 introduced a view table, which causes issues with the import of MySQL dump.
+It’s part of the new Magento 2 Multi-Source Inventory feature.

 A view was added for performance reasons and maintainability.
-An index table may sound a better idea, but it needs to be managed and there’s no point when the data is already there but in other tables.
-An alternative could have been different SQl queries to retrieve the stock data.
+An index table may sound like a better idea, but it needs to be managed, and there’s no point when the data is already there but in other tables.
+An alternative could have been different SQL queries to retrieve the stock data.
 It was really just a design decision made by the Magento team.

-Remember this when you imported a fresh database or moved Magento to a new server.
-If you can’t see any products on the frontend or everything appears to be out of stock, then the issue is the missing view in mysql.
+Remember this when you import a fresh database or move Magento to a new server.
+If you can’t see any products on the frontend or everything appears to be out of stock, then the issue is the missing view in MySQL.

-There’s another error that’s possible with Magento Commerce (the enterprise version of Magento 2) and Magento Cloud, these are the DEFINERs.
-A definer requires elevated privileges in mysql so in most scenarios, you can’t import these as a regular user.
+There’s another error that’s possible with Adobe Commerce (the enterprise version of Magento 2) and Commerce Cloud, and these are the DEFINERs.
+A definer requires elevated privileges in MySQL, so in most scenarios, you can’t import these as a regular user.

-Here is the mysqldump optimised for Magento 2:
+Here is the mysqldump optimized for Magento 2:

 mysqldump --single-transaction -u username -p database_name --triggers | sed -e 's/DEFINER[ ]*=[ ]*[^*]*\*/\*/' | gzip > database_name_.`date +"%Y%m%d"`.sql.gz